IT Decision-Making Through the Lens of Gartner’s Analytics Maturity Model

 - Why do tablet users have more issues with crashing after the recent update but smartphone users do not?

-Capabilities defining a stage II IT analytics solution can include:
+Capabilities defining a Stage Two IT analytics solution can include:

 - Ad-hoc analyses